 The men and women of the Louisville Police Department serve this Denver metro suburban community of 19,000.
 Dispatching for the Department is handled through the Boulder Regional Communications Center which provides emergency dispatch services for most of the agencies in Boulder County.Our community has a healthy balance of residential, retail, business and light manufacturing.
 There are five medium sized hotels with approximately 500 rooms.
-The Louisville City Council 's number one goal is to maintain Louisville as a safe city.
+The Louisville City Council's number one goal is to maintain Louisville as a safe city.
 Louisville has one of the lowest crime rates in Colorado for Cities with more than 10,000 residents.
+Read more about us in the Louisville Police Department 2017-2021 Master Plan.

 - Free Bike Registration, available Monday - Friday, 8 AM - 5 PM.